 How easy is it to use your pizza cutter?
 In this metric, we assess handle ergonomics and the leverage required to cut through a pizza.
 We found that those without handles where you can apply direct pressure over the top of the cutter do the best for leverage.
 In addition, those with thicker handles and a non-slip grip earn top marks.

 Of the pizza wheels, we like those that are handheld better than those with handles.
 The Kitchy Wheel is our favorite.
 Since it doesn't have a handle that sticks out, you simply use the silicon and ergonomic grip to press down on the pizza with ease as it effortlessly cuts through the crust.
-The FAVIA Wheel is similar but larger with a more slippery exterior that's harder to hold.
 Of the traditional wheel cutters, we like the Kitchenaid Gourmet, Schvubenr Pizza Wheel, and Rösle Stainless Steel.
 The Kitchenaid Gourmet has a much thicker handle which is easy to hold, but both have a nice catch for the thumb and knuckle, making for easy slicing.
 The Schvubenr Pizza Wheel is similar, with a non-slip handle and a thinner construction than the KitchenAid.
 We found that the Rösle's super sharp wheel requires little pressure when getting through a thick pizza topping; the handle is easy to use but not as easy as the Kitchenaid Gourmet or Schvubenr.

 Cleaning